 A POP artist!
 Witness one of the most talented, fun-loving, entertaining personalities as a balloon artist in the country!

-Poppin' Penelope knows how to bring latex to life!
-Armed with the latest in balloon twisting technology-the all electric Inflata-Tron 3000-and dressed in her unique nineteen-fifties flair, Penny can twist whatever you can imagine!
+They know how to bring latex to life!
+Armed with the latest in balloon twisting technology-the all electric Inflata-Tron 3000- they can twist whatever you can imagine!

-Don't miss her family-friendly fun show.
+Don't miss the family-friendly fun show.
 Roaming shows and during the Kraft Rodeo